Foodstuff is a freelance food writer who has been exploring the art of fermentation. Traditional Chinese preserves is her latest project.

 Using a sharp serrated knife, slice the rolls into slices of around 1 mm thickness.

-Dry The Prawn Cracker Slices
+Step 7: Dry The Prawn Cracker Slices

 It is important the crackers are thoroughly dried and very hard.
 They will not puff up properly on frying if there is moisture present.

-Prawn crackers are traditionally sun-dried, a process which takes several days and good weather on your side.
+Prawn crackers are traditionally sun-dried, a process that takes several days and good weather on your side.
 Drying overnight in a dehydrator is the most efficient way but in the absence of a dehydrator, leave them on wire racks in a dry airy place (a sunny spot is ideal but not essential) for at least 24 hours until quite well-dried out and then complete the drying in a very low oven for several hours.

 To dry the crackers in a dehydrator, spread the slices in single layers on the food dehydrator trays.
 Set the dehydrator at the lowest setting (35ºC) and dry the slices for at least 18 hours.